quarkusio/quarkus-images/modules/quarkus-native-binary-s2i-scripts/README.md

 The `my-application` must match the name you used when creating the build.

-Note that this s2i expects to find a file ending with `--runner` in the uploaded directory.
+Note that if you use the that this s2i expects to find a file ending with `--runner` in the uploaded directory.
 Be sure to have such a file in the directory.
 Otherwise, the build fails.
+So even if you use `--from-file` your binary image file name must end with `--runner`.

 The previous command uploads the native executable and creates the image with it.
 However, this image is not yet instantiated; you need to create an application: